Barnwell's NFL quarter-season awards: Picks for MVP, best rookies

 Third: Drew Brees, QB, New Orleans Saints

-I suspected before the year that Brees would end up as an MVP candidate, and a lot of the soft factors are going his way.
+I suspected before the season began that Brees would end up as an MVP candidate, and a lot of the soft factors are going his way.
 The Saints are the favorites to win the NFC South after starting 3-1.
 He's going to set the passing yards record as early as next Monday night.
 Brees' veteran brethren don't appear likely to get in the way, since Tom Brady is struggling and held to a higher standard as a would-be repeat MVP, and Ben Roethlisberger's Steelers are off to a 1-2-1 start.
 Brees also has never come close to winning an MVP award, having racked up just 13.5 votes over his Hall of Fame-caliber career.
 If anyone is going to get a lifetime achievement MVP award, it's Brees.

 None of this is to say that Brees doesn't deserve consideration; to the contrary, he has deserved more MVP consideration before this.
 As the league has increased its passing numbers, Brees has followed.
 He's completing a ridiculous 75.8 percent of his passes, which is the third-best mark for any quarterback with 100 attempts or more through the first four games of the season.
 He has more touchdown passes (eight) than sacks taken (six).
 Brees is third in the league in both passer rating and Total QBR.
 Coincidentally, the two players ahead of him in QBR rank one and two on this list.